dogs

 How long should I wait before introducing my new dog to existing pets?

-Begin with short, supervised introductions in neutral areas over several days or weeks, depending on the comfort levels and behavior of both dogs.
-Gradually increase contact as they show positive or neutral interactions.
+Begin with short, supervised introductions in neutral areas over several days or weeks, depending on the comfort and behavior of both dogs.
+Gradually increase contact as they display positive or neutral interactions.

 What are key signs my new dog is stressed during introductions?

-Common signs include growling, tucked tail, avoiding eye contact, stiff body posture, yawning, lip licking, hiding, or trying to move away.
-These indicate your dog needs a break or a slower pace for introductions.
+Signs include growling, tucked tail, avoiding eye contact, stiff body posture, yawning, lip licking, hiding, or trying to move away.
+These indicate your dog needs a break or a slower pace in introductions.

 When should I consult a professional regarding my new dog's behavior?

-Seek professional help if your dog consistently shows aggression, fear, or withdrawal despite patient, gradual introductions, or if health concerns impact behavior.
-Consult a veterinarian or certified animal behaviorist for expert guidance.
+If your dog repeatedly shows aggression, fear, or withdrawal despite gradual and patient introductions, or if health concerns affect behavior, seek help from a veterinarian or certified animal behaviorist for expert guidance.